Zatttch/ghostdance/README.md

 ## Philosophy

-When I made this I had in mind an clear and simple template for showing articles, with very little or none egotrip.
+When I made this I had in mind an clear and simple template for showing articles, with very little or no egotrip.

+## Support

+You can talk what you want or need at this [repo issues](https://github.com/iacchus/ghostdance/issues), we are not picky on that.

 ## License